BEComTweaks/docs/docs/to-do.md

 Stuff to do or in progress.<br>Feel free to help me with these!
 ## Incomplete
 - General
   - Show whether pack is being fetched
     - [x] Resource Packs
     - [ ] Behaviour Packs
     - [ ] Crafting Tweaks
- - [ ] Update CTs and BPs for change in workflow and pre_commit scripts
+  - Update CTs and BPs for change in workflow and pre_commit scripts
+  - Add docs to the large nav bar
+    - [ ] Resource Packs
+    - [ ] Behaviour Packs
+    - [ ] Crafting Tweaks
 - resource-packs
-	- [ ] Dark UI for Crafter
+	 - Dark UI for Crafter

 ## Completed
 - General